-Older adults with unaddressed housing needs have few options for shelter and sometimes must choose between homelessness and placement in a nursing home because funding is limited to nursing home care (see also Chapter 8, Long-Term Services and Supports).
+Older adults with unaddressed housing needs have few options for shelter and sometimes must choose between homelessness and placement in a nursing home because funding is limited to nursing home care A range of services provided in the home, including health care, personal care, and supportive services. (see also Chapter 8, Long-Term Services and Supports).

 Homelessness, especially chronic homelessness, can contribute to declines in physical and mental health.
 This is due both to exposure to harsh environmental conditions and the lack of adequate medical monitoring and access to treatment common among people with inadequate shelter.

-Many factors contribute to homelessness, including unemployment, poverty, chronic mental or physical health problems, and lack of affordable housing.
+Many factors contribute to homelessness, including unemployment, poverty The federal government defines “poverty” as income below specific amounts that the Bureau of the Census establishes.
+These thresholds, known as federal poverty levels (FPL), are adjusted annually for inflation and vary according to family size and the age of the head of the family. … , chronic mental or physical health problems, and lack of affordable housing.
 Although the economy has improved since the Great Recession, households with low incomes and those with high housing-cost burden are still at risk of becoming homeless should their financial conditions worsen.
 Therefore, maintaining a supply of affordable and adequate housing along with supportive services can help families mitigate the risk of homelessness.

 Funding and assistance